RetroDECK/ES-DE/FAQ.md

 ## On game launch the screen just flashes black and the game won't start, how do I solve this?

-This is almost always caused by missing emulator BIOS files which have to be installed separately from ES-DE.
-See the previous question.
+This is almost always caused by either corrupt ROMs/disc images or by missing emulator BIOS files (which have to be installed separately from ES-DE).

 ## How do I exit back from the emulators to ES-DE?